What is the Lifestyle Medicine Program?

-*You can obtain BMI information from your child’s primary care doctor or through the Center for Disease Control (CDC)’s BMI calculator.
+*You can obtain BMI information from your child’s primary care doctor or through the Center for Disease Control's (CDC) BMI calculator.
 The CDC also provides helpful information about assessing BMI in children.

-Our treatment options focus on helping families to negotiate change and build skills in the areas of diet, activity and behavior –from interactive goal-setting to structured meal planning.
-Referrals may be made to the sleep clinic, physical therapy and other subspecialties as indicated.
+Our treatment options focus on helping families to negotiate change and build skills in the areas of diet, activity and behavior – from interactive goal-setting to structured meal planning.
+Referrals may be made to our Sleep Center, physical therapy and other subspecialties as indicated.

-Why choose the Lifestyle Medicine Program at Children’s Hospital Colorado?
+Why choose the Lifestyle Medicine Program at Children’s Colorado?

-At Children’s Colorado, we understand that every child is different and has different needs.
-As a result, we take an individualized family-centered with every patient and family.
-Our team of experts will talk with you and your child about the best way to make healthy choices.
+At our hospital, we understand that every child is different and has different needs.
+As a result, we take an individualized, family-centered approach with every patient and family.
+Our team of experts will talk with you and your child about the best ways to make healthy choices.
 You will decide together on healthy goals, including changes in eating, activities, sleep and behavior.